CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"To how much envy and fraud and hypocrisy the state of a tyrannous king is subject unto, and how they who are commonly called, i.e. nobly born, are in some sort incapable, or void of natural affection." - Marcus Aurelius</p>
+<p>"How ridiculous and unrealistic is the man who is astonished at anything that happens in life." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->